 While other organizations focus on reducing police and carceral violence through grassroots activism and political pressure, we work to remove legal barriers, like qualified immunity, that make it harder for those harmed by such violence to hold the perpetrators accountable in court.
 The Qualified Immunity Project is part of Public Justice’s contribution to fighting state violence and systemic racism writ large.

-Public Justice’s Qualified Immunity Project has worked to hold accountable police officers and departments who have harmed civilians with impunity.
+Public Justice’s Qualified Immunity Project works to hold accountable police officers and departments who have harmed civilians with impunity.
 Additionally, the QI Project has lent its strength to amici briefs, joining diverse voices to endorse ending qualified immunity.